Tax time tips for sole traders

 3. Keep digital copies of work-related receipts

-There’s a lot of confusion around the need for receipts, said Gascoigne.
+There’s can be confusion around the need for receipts.

 You cannot claim a tax deduction for an expense if you do not have a receipt.